Table of Contents

 You’re trained on the specific functions you need to perform on the job site.

-You learn about the dangerous of hazardous materials and ways to avoid accidents.
+You learn about the dangers of hazardous materials and ways to avoid accidents.
 Even with the best prevention methods, accidents can still happen!

 Security Awareness Training